photodiode/panorama-view/README.md

 ### Planned
-- Different views of the groups
-  - Set tab view type per group
-  - List view with vertical lists (scrollable)
+- List view inside groups (scrollable)
-- Make new group and set active when you delete last group in a window
-- Drag and drop tabs and groups between windows (maybe)
+- Drag and drop tabs and groups between windows (if possible)

 ### Waiting for API